Biosafety Cabinets: good practices#

 - UV lights affect plastics lifetime and may damage items left in the Biosafety cabinet

-- Dust and dirt protect “bugs” from UV light. => UV lights can not replace cleaning and disinfection.
+- Dust and dirt protect “bugs” from UV light. => UV lights cannot replace cleaning and disinfection.